decredcommunity/events/reports/20190726-cointime-summit-2019.md

 ##Contacts made:
 These following contacts could be used in the next Decred projects in Vietnam.
+* The first event:
 - Nguyen Bui, Director Parnership of Tomochain, Telegram: @nguyen5
 - Joeri Van Geelen, Founder & CEO of Build Blocks Group, Telegram: @Joppasss
 - Quyen Dang, KOL of BTS Group, Telegram: @Quyen
+* The second event:
 - A group of young people (added in Decred Vietnam's Telegram)
 - 2 more people from KTS Vietnam (added in Decred Vietnam's Telegram)
 - Ly Minh, the one Tomochain's Director Partnership called "professor in blockchain".